 Aeschylus’s Seven Against Thebes is an odd, archaic play.
-The bulk of the play is a long reflection and recital of the blazonry on a champion’s shield, during the backdrop of the impending duel between Oedipus’s two sons, Polynices and Eteocles, with Eteocles playing the main role.
+The bulk of the play is a long reflection and recital of the blazonry on a champion’s shield, during the backdrop of an impending duel between Oedipus’s two sons, Polynices and Eteocles -with Eteocles playing the main role.
 As David Grene (the play’s translator) notes, the play is extremely difficult to translate due to its archaism and its heroic prose-style.
-It was likely part III of a trilogy performed during Aeschylus’s lifetime, though much of its imagery is lost on the modern mind.
+It was likely part three of a trilogy performed during Aeschylus’s lifetime, though much of its imagery is lost on the modern mind.

 The Seven Against Thebes is the only surviving play by Aeschylus that covers a portion of the Oedipus story – recall Sophocles’s famous portrayal of Oedipus in his only surviving cycle in the modern era.
 As the story goes, when Oedipus discovers the truth of his fate, he blinds himself and is locked away in the castle at Thebes while his two sons battle for the throne of Thebes.
 However, both eventually kill each other as Thebes falls further into disarray.